Gabriel-Floricel/Gabriel-GitHub/README.md

 ## The Pancake Corner

-This is one of my earliest projects:
+One of my earlies projects:

 For more details, [click here!](https://github.com/Gabriel-Floricel/Pancake-Corner)